anvarashurov/thefacebook/README.md

 <p> thefacebook is a single page web app that aims to .... ugh. </p>

 <p>
-As a new user, you first click <a href="http://thefacebook-aa.herokuapp.com/#/" target="_blank"> thefacebook </a> to access the website.
-If you are still reading this and have not yet clicked then you essentially missed the whole purpose of this long sentence.
-Anyways... here is the long link for the patient ones: http://thefacebook-aa.herokuapp.com/
+As a new user, you first click <a href="http://thefacebook-aa.herokuapp.com/#/" target="_blank"> thefacebook </a> to access the website. <!-- If you are still reading this and have not yet clicked then you essentially missed the whole purpose of this long sentence. --> <!--Anyways... --> Here is the long link <!-- for the patient ones-->: http://thefacebook-aa.herokuapp.com/
 </p>

 <p> If you are doing it right, then you are happily greeted by this fabulous landing page that warmly welcomes you